 - 2.1 Purpose and objectives.
-The purposes and objectives of this Agreement are: - (a) to establish a consultation process through which the Parties will meet their respective consultation obligations in relation to potential adverse impacts of proposed forest and range resource development activities, including Administrative and/or Operational Decisions or Operational Plans, on Skwah First Nation's Aboriginal Interests; - (b) to provide a Revenue Sharing Contribution to support the capacity of the First Nation to participate in the consultation process herein, as an accommodation for any adverse impacts to Skwah First Nation's Aboriginal Interests resulting from forest and range resource development within the Traditional Territory and so that Skwah First Nation may pursue activities that will enhance the social, economic and cultural well being of its members; and - (c) to assist in achieving stability and greater certainty for forest and range resource development on Crown lands within the Traditional Territory.
+The purposes and objectives of this Agreement are: - (a) to establish a consultation process through which the Parties will meet their respective consultation obligations in relation to potential adverse impacts of proposed forest and range resource development activities, including Administrative and/or Operational Decisions or Operational Plans, on the Siska Band's Aboriginal Interests; - (b) to provide a Revenue Sharing Contribution; - i. to support the capacity of the Siska Band to participate in the consultation process set out in this Agreement; - as an accommodation for any adverse impacts to the Siska Band's Aboriginal Interests resulting from forest and range resource development within the Traditional Territory; - iii. to assist the Siska Band to pursue activities that will enhance the social, economic and cultural well being of its community; - iv. to assist the Siska Band in achieving progress towards closing the socioeconomic gap between members of the Siska Band and non-Aboriginal people in British Columbia; and - (c) to assist in achieving stability and greater certainty for forest and range resource development on Crown lands within the Siska Band's Traditional Territory.